 Someone who knows a lot more about public speaking than me.
 So if you would like to dig deeper into this topic of having confidence when you give a speech in public, I invite you to join me in my course, The Fearless Fluency Club.

 And you’ll also get access to a Toastmasters meeting.
-I went to this meeting and I recorded it, so you can kind of get a sneak preview into what a Toastmasters’ meeting is like.
+I went to this meeting and I recorded it, so you can kind of get a sneak preview of what a Toastmasters’ meeting is like.
 It was actually a lot of fun.

 So if you would like to learn more about public speaking, feel free to join me in The Fearless Fluency Club.
-And make sure that you write the word new in the coupon code section, so that you can get the first 30 days of the course for only $5.
+And make sure that you write the word “new” in the coupon code section, so that you can get the first 30 days of the course for only $5.

 The regular price is $35 per month.
-But if you write the word new, you’ll get it for just $5 for the first month.
+But if you write the word “new,” you’ll get it for just $5 for the first month.
 Now I have a question for you.
 Have you ever given a speech in English?
 Have you ever given a speech in your own language?
 Let me know in the comments below.

 You’ll learn what you need to do to speak confidently and fluently.
-Don’t forget to subscribe to my YouTube channel for more free lessons.
-Thanks so much.
-Bye.